-In this lecture we discuss dynamic trees that have many applications such as to Network Flow and Dynamic Connectivity problems in addition to them being interesting theoretically.
+In this lecture we discuss dynamic trees that have many applications such as Network Flow and Dynamic Connectivity problems in addition to them being interesting theoretically.
+This is the beginning of our discussion of dynamic graphs, where in general we have an undirected graph and we want to support deletions and insertions.
 We will discuss one data structure called Link-Cut trees that achieves logarithmic amortized time for all operations.

-2 Dynamic Trees
+2 Link-cut Trees

-The dynamic tree problem we will discuss today is to represent a forest of rooted trees whose each node has an unordered set of children of arbitrary size.
-The data structure has to support the following operations:
+Using link-cut trees we want to maintain a forest of rooted trees whose each node has an arbitrary number of unordered child nodes.
+The data structure has to support the following operations in $O(\lg n)$ amortized time:

-- $MAKE\TREE()$ Returns a new vertex in a singleton tree.
-This operation allows us to add elements and later manipulate them. - CUT(v) Deletes the edge between vertex v and its parent, parent(v). - JOIN(v, w) Makes vertex v a new child of vertex w, i.e. adds an edge (v, w).
-In order for the representation to remain valid this operation assumes that v is the root of its tree and that v and w are nodes of distinct trees. - $FIND\ROOT(v)$ Returns the root of the tree that vertex v is a node of.

-It is also possible to augment the data structure to return statistics about the path from the v to the root of its tree, such as the sum or minimum of the weights of each edge.
-This augmentation is necessary in flow algorithms.
+- make_tree() Returns a new vertex in a singleton tree.
+This operation allows us to add elements and later manipulate them. - link(v,w) Makes vertex v a new child of vertex w, i.e. adds an edge (v, w).
+In order for the representation to remain valid this operation assumes that v is the root of its tree and that v and w are nodes of distinct trees. - cut(v) Deletes the edge between vertex v and its parent, parent(v) where v is not the root. - $find_root(v)$ Returns the root of the tree that vertex v is a node of.
+This operation is interesting because path to root can be very long.
+The operation can be used to determine if two nodes u and v are connected. - $path_aggregate(v)$ Returns an aggregate, such as max/min/sum, of the weights of the edges on the path from the root of the tree to node v.
+It is also possible to augment the data structure to return many kinds of statistics about the path.